-Within the Pere IV street, a segment of around 400-500m hosts the deployment of the five wireless nodes that provide RAN capabilities.
-Figure 4 shows an isometric view of the Pere IV with the FLAME street segment and the wireless nodes.
+Within the Pere IV street, a segment of around 400m hosts the deployment of the four wireless nodes that provide RAN capabilities.
+Figure 5 shows an isometric view of the Pere IV with the FLAME street segment and the wireless nodes.

-Figure 4: Barcelona FLAME on street deployment at Pere IV street
+Figure 6: Barcelona FLAME on street deployment at Pere IV street

-The wireless nodes are equipped with either 2 or 3 wireless network interfaces implementing IEEE 802.11 ac standard with backwards compatibility for the IEEE 802.11 a/g/n standards.
+The wireless nodes are equipped with either 2 or 3 wireless network interfaces implementing IEEE 802.11ac standard with backwards compatibility for the IEEE 802.11 a/g/n standards.
 One of these interfaces is always used for the RAN, i.e. it is used to instantiate wireless Access Points (APs), whereas the remaining 1 or 2 interfaces are used to provide wireless backhaul connectivity from each lamppost to its neighbours.
-The lamppost equipment also has two Ethernet ports that are both connected to the fibre media converter which enables a wired connection over fibre to the edge cabinet.
-This wired connection is planned mainly for control and management purposes.
-Data in the experiments will be transferred through the wireless backhaul network.
-The wireless nodes will not store data or provide computing capabilities for experimenters; computing will be performed in the cabinet server and in the main DC.
+Figure 7 shows the data rates achieved over the wireless backhaul between each of the lamp posts.
+The numbering follows the order of the street (from left to right, as show in Figure 7).
+The RAN performance depends on where the clients are located and how the APs are configured.
+For single STA connections we observe throughput of up to 200-250 Mbit/s.